 Donald Trump’s sabre-rattling over Greenland has alienated allies and weakened, not strengthened, the US’ position in the Arctic.
-If the US is serious about solidifying its Arctic position and rebuild bridges, it should draw some lessons from the EU’s experience, argues Aslak Veierud Busch
+If the US is serious about solidifying its Arctic position and rebuilding bridges, it should draw some lessons from the EU’s experience, argues Aslak Veierud Busch

 Aslak’s research focuses on Arctic geopolitics and the EU’s role in the Arctic.